amirkarimi/browser-hub/README.md

 > [!NOTE]
-> This program is tested on Ubuntu 22.04 and Chrome but same concept applies to
+> This program is tested on Ubuntu 22.04 and mainly Chrome but same concept
-> other OSes and browsers.
+> applies to other OSes and browsers.

 ## Problem